Filter Options

 What animals can I expect to see on safari in Etosha?

 “Elephants caked in the Etosha dust are a recurring Etosha image, as is a lion feeding by a waterhole while gazelle, giraffe, gemsbok and zebra watch nervously nearby.
-There are as many as 500 lions within Etosha, making it Namibia’s primary lion stronghold.
-Rhinos draw near to the floodlit waterholes alongside the rest camps after dark, while giraffe and wildebeest are also commonly seen – watching the former, legs splayed and drinking warily at a waterhole, is another memorable Etosha image.
-Two near-endemic species to watch out for are the elegant black-faced impala (only found here and in Angola), and the tiny Damara dik-dik, which mates for life and is never far from its partner.
+There are around 330 lions within Etosha, making it Namibia’s primary lion stronghold.
+Rhinos draw near to the floodlit waterholes alongside the rest camps after dark, while giraffe and wildebeest are also commonly seen.
+Watching the giraffe, legs splayed and drinking warily at a waterhole, is another memorable Etosha image.
+Two near-endemic species (found only in Namibia and Angola) to watch out for are the elegant black-faced impala and the tiny Damara dik-dik.
+The dik-dik mates for life and is never far from its partner.
 If you’re lucky, you might also encounter the honey badger and bat-eared fox.”

 More about the wildlife of Etosha 4